 1913, March 10 - the Indiana legislature passed a bill setting the third Friday of April as Arbor Day.
 Originally, April 11, 1884 was declared the first Arbor Day in Indiana.

-1913, March 13 - Fort Wayne News ad stating the largest horse and mule market in northern Indiana was in Fort Wayne at 1001 Wells Street from Great Memories and History of Fort Wayne, Indiana.
+1913, March 13 - Fort Wayne News ad stating the largest horse and mule market in northern Indiana was in Fort Wayne at 1001 Wells Street from November 2, 2012 post on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.

 1913, March 23 -

 the Great Flood devastated much of Indiana, as the Ohio and Wabash rivers and their tributaries spilled over banks and levees across the state.
 For days, the flood swept through Indiana and proved to be one of the worst weather disasters in Midwest history, causing hundreds to lose their lives and thousands their homes.
 Film star Carole Lombard was one of thousands impacted and her Fort Wayne childhood home became a rescue center.
 Copied from a March 23, 2019 post by